 Stem cell therapy works in a multi-factorial way.
 Stem cells repair, stem cells regenerate, and stem cells communicate.
 Communication is one of the key but less understood functions of stem cell therapy.
 In this communication aspect, newly introduced stem cells (injections) mobilize stem cells already in your knee to jump start a new repair cycle for degenerative and acute injury damage.
-But many patients, especially older patients always question whether they have enough of their own stem cells to heal.
+But many patients, especially older patients, question whether they have enough of their own stem cells to heal.
 Researchers are saying.
 Yes.
 But you need new stem cells to tell the old ones what to do.This is called “Cell SIgnalling.”

-If the stem cells in your knee synovial lining are abundant and have the ability to rebuild cartilage after injury, why isn’t your knee fixing itself?
+If the stem cells in your knee’s synovial lining are abundant and have the ability to rebuild cartilage after injury, why isn’t your knee fixing itself?

-One of those 40 studies was performed by researchers at the University of Calgary in 2012.
+Another of those 55 studies was performed by researchers at the University of Calgary in 2012.
 Among their questions, if the stem cells in the knee synovial lining are abundant and have the ability to rebuild cartilage after injury, why isn’t the knee fixing itself?
-Here is what they published:
+Here is what the researchers published:

 - In common terms, the “reservoir of stem cells for normal articular cartilage maintenance and repair,” already in the knee, are not fixing the knee because of a confused communication.
 The joint environment has changed from healing to degenerative.
 The paper suggests getting these stem cells communicating and healing would create a fundamental new strategy in healing.